QMCPACK/qmcpack/docs/installation.rst

 tests for a C++ 14 standard library during configuration and will halt with an error if one is not found.

-At sites that use modules, running is often sufficient to load a newer GCC and resolve the issue.
+At sites that use modules, it is often sufficient to simply load a newer GCC.

 Intel compiler
 ~~~~~~~~~~~~~~

-The Intel compiler version must be 18 or newer.
-The version 17 compiler
+The Intel compiler version must be 19 or newer due to use of C++14 and bugs and limitations in earlier versions.
-cannot compile some of the C++ 14 constructs in the code.

 If a newer GCC is needed, the ``-cxxlib`` option can be used to point to a different
 GCC installation.
 (Alternately, the ``-gcc-name`` or ``-gxx-name`` options can be used.)
 Be sure to